image

 Hackathon projects

-One project per week -- mentored sprints tackling hot topics in economics, finance, data, and AI.
-In teams of maximum four people you’ll design your approach, share roles, and code in Python/R to analyse real data using tools from class, turning results into a sharp report and final presentation.
+One project per week — mentored sprints tackling hot topics in economics, finance, data, and AI.
+In teams of maximum five people you’ll design your approach, share roles, and code in Python/R to analyse real data using tools from class, turning results into a sharp report and final presentation.
 Our projects mirror how work gets done outside class — short cycles, quick feedback, clear ownership — so learning sticks and confidence grows.
 You leave Cambridge with a portfolio-ready project, actionable insights, and proven teamwork and communication — wins you can showcase in CVs, applications, and interviews.

 PlaceholderImage1314